1. Home

 Environmental Stewardship and Challenges

-The S.S.
-Badger, while celebrated for its legacy, faced scrutiny over its environmental impact due to its coal-fired propulsion system.
+The Badger, while celebrated for its legacy, faced scrutiny over its environmental impact due to its coal-fired propulsion system.
 Historically, the ferry discharged coal ash directly into Lake Michigan, a practice that contributed to its operational challenges in an age increasingly concerned with environmental conservation.

-Responding proactively to these concerns, the owners of the S.S.
-Badger undertook significant efforts to retrofit the vessel and minimize its environmental footprint.
+Responding proactively to these concerns, owners of the vessel undertook significant efforts to retrofit the vessel and minimize its environmental footprint.
 In 2015, a new ash retention system was installed, ensuring coal ash is contained and disposed of responsibly on shore, meeting the environmental standards of the Environmental Protection Agency (EPA).
 These initiatives illustrate the commitment to preserving the ferry’s operational legacy while respecting the integrity of Lake Michigan’s ecosystem.

 The Future

 Preserving the operational future of the S.S.
 Badger is a task that echoes the ship's journey itself—a balance of honoring history while innovating for the future.
-Today, Lake Michigan Carferry Service, the company that operates the S.S.
-Badger, is committed to this balance, ensuring the vessel remains both a cherished historical artifact and a viable means of modern transportation.
+Today, Lake Michigan Carferry Service, the company that operates the ship, is committed to this balance, ensuring the vessel remains both a cherished historical artifact and a viable means of modern transportation.

 Looking forward, discussions around sustainable propulsion alternatives continue as part of the ship’s long-term operational planning.
 Potential shifts to natural gas, biofuels, or hybrid systems are investigated to match modern expectations of sustainability and efficiency without compromising the vessel’s historical authenticity.